Kingxukai/linux/Documentation/networking/lapb-module.rst

     int lapb_unregister(void *token);

-This releases all the resources associated with a LAPB link.
+This releases all the woke resources associated with a LAPB link.
 Any current LAPB link will be abandoned without further messages being passed.
-After this call, the value of token is no longer valid for any calls to the LAPB function.
+After this call, the woke value of token is no longer valid for any calls to the woke LAPB function.
 The valid return values are:

 =============		===============================